 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Mirapex ER (pramipexole extended-release tablets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Mirapex ER?

-- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Mirapex ER affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Mirapex ER (pramipexole extended-release tablets) affects you.

-- Do not stop taking this medicine all of a sudden without calling your doctor.
+- Do not stop taking Mirapex ER (pramipexole extended-release tablets) all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
-If you need to stop Mirapex ER, you will want to slowly stop it as ordered by your doctor.
+If you need to stop Mirapex ER (pramipexole extended-release tablets), you will want to slowly stop it as ordered by your doctor.

 - Talk with your doctor before you use other drugs and natural products that slow your actions.